Giorgio Armani’s legacy: the designer who mastered light

 Sport, Nation, Uniforms

-The Engineering of Everyday Life
+The Engineering Of Everyday Life

-Ethics of Measure: From Renunciation to Resource
+Ethics Of Measure: From Renunciation To Resource

-Last Lights: New York and Paris
+Last Lights: New York And Paris

-A Crisis as Compass: 2020
+A Crisis As Compass: 2020

 Giorgio Armani’s Legacy

-Social Issues and Supply Chain
+Social Questions And Supply Chain

-The Scents of Memory
+The Scents Of Memory

 Landmarks

-• 1934: born in Plaisance.
+• 1934: born in Piacenza.

 • 1957: beginnings at La Rinascente.